numaproj/numaflow-python/development.md

 After confirming that your changes pass local testing:
 1. Clean up testing artifacts (remove any `dist/` folders created, remove any test images on quay.io, etc.)
 2. Create a PR for your changes.
-Once your PR has been merged, a Github Actions workflow (Docker Publish) will be triggered, to build, tag (with `stable`), and push all example images.
+Once your PR has been merged, a Github Actions workflow (`Docker Publish`) will be triggered, to build, tag (with `stable`), and push all example images.
 This ensures that all example images are using the most up-to-date version of the SDK, i.e. the one including your changes

-### Before Release

-Before releasing a new SDK version, make sure to update all references from the old version to the new one.
-For example, the version in the root `pyproject.toml` should be updated (for [reference](https://github.com/numaproj/numaflow-python/commit/6a720e7c56121a45b94aa929c6b720312dd9340a)), which can be done by running `poetry version <new-version>`.
-After making these changes, create a PR.
-Once merged, it will trigger the Docker Publish workflow, and should be included in the release.
-As a result, the correct SDK version will always be printed in the server information logs, and the example images will always be using the latest changes (due to referencing the local SDK tarball that is built).

 ### Adding a New Example

-If you add a new example, in order for it to be used by the Docker Publish workflow, add its path to the `example_directories` matrix in `build-push.yaml`.
+If you add a new example, in order for it to be used by the `Docker Publish` workflow, add its path to the `example_directories` matrix in `.github/workflows/build-push.yaml`.